timvdm/Kitimar/README.md

 ## CTSmarts: C++ compile-time SMARTS expressions

-`CTSmarts` provides fast compile-time SMARTS expressions with support for matching, mapping and capturing.
+`CTSmarts` provides fast compile-time SMARTS expressions with support for matching, counting, mapping and capturing.

-The SMARTS expressions are parsed at compile-time resulting in a minimal amount of assembly code and need for dynamic data structures at run-time.
+The SMARTS expressions are parsed at compile-time resulting in a minimal amount of assembly code and need for dynamically alocated data structures at run-time.

 It is implemented as a C++20 header-only library and inspired by the [Compile time regular expressions](https://github.com/hanickadot/compile-time-regular-expressions) and uses it's `ctll` compile-time LL(1) parser.